SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

 ### Interface for creating and assigning resource pools

 A lot of complications can occur from how the admins are expected to manage resource pools.
-Ideally a very simple UI is available.
+Ideally, a very simple UI is available.

-Specifying these things through a helm chart values is tricky because validation is complicated and feedback to the admin cannot be easily relayed.
-For example, the admin specifies an invalid configuration in a configmap or a helm chart.
+Specifying these things through helm chart values is tricky because validation is complicated and feedback to the admin cannot be easily relayed.
+For example, the admin specifies an invalid configuration in a Configmap or a helm chart.
 They deploy things and now they have caused the resource control service to crash.
 The admin now has to look through logs to find the reason and correct it.